Anki101012/aws-keycloak-identity-federation/README.md

 ---

 ## SCIM Automation
-User provisioning is automated using a Python script that interacts with the **AWS SCIM API**.
+User provisioning is automated using a Python script that interacts with the **AWS SCIM API.
 Directory:
 scim-sync/
 Files: